youben11/messaging/README.md

 # Installation

-You only need to have Python2.7 installed to run the server and the curses module to run the client.
+You only need to have Python2.7 installed to run the server and the (ncurses)[https://en.wikipedia.org/wiki/Ncurses] library to run the client.

 Run the following command to get the code:
 ```bash